command-tab/awesome-n64-development/README.md

 * [EverDrive 64 X7](https://krikzz.com/store/home/55-everdrive-64-x7.html) - A flash cartridge with USB support for development
 * [Brutzelkarte](https://github.com/jago85/Brutzelkarte_PCB) - An open-source (hardware and software) FPGA-based flash cartridge
 * [El Barato 64](https://github.com/Hazematman/El-Barato-64) - An in-progress open source development cartridge
-* [SummerCart64](https://github.com/Polprzewodnikowy/SummerCollection) - A collection of hardware, firmware, and software designs for an FPGA-based flash cartridge
+* [SummerCart64](https://github.com/Polprzewodnikowy/SummerCart64) - A fully open source, production ready, flashcart with 64DD implementation built-in.
+Mostly geared towards homebrew development.
 * [UltraHDMI](http://ultrahdmi.retroactive.be/) (periodically in stock at [Game-Tech](https://www.game-tech.us/product/ultrahdmi/)) - A board that can be installed into the console to capture the digital output of the RCP and send it out a Mini HDMI connector to a modern TV.
 Convenient for connecting a real console to a nearby monitor while viewing the best possible output signal.
 * [N64RGB](https://etim.net.au/shop/shop.php?crn=209&rn=548&action=show_detail) - An N64RGB mod that supports every motherboard revision and works pretty well.
 * [UltraSave](http://64drive.retroactive.be/features.php#ultrasave) - A device that works with the 64drive to transfer saves from real cartridges